-Understanding the dental implant process can help patients feel more at ease about their upcoming appointment.
+Understanding the dental implant process can help patients feel more at ease about their upcoming treatment.
 If you are considering dental implants to restore your missing teeth, we are here to help you feel confident that this is the right option for you.
-As your trusted restorative dentists in Laurel, MD, our doctors are happy to answer any questions you might have about your procedure.
-Below is a general timeline that reflects the dental implant process.
+Our dentist office provides expert restorative dentistry in Laurel, MD and our doctors are happy to answer any questions you might have about your dental implant process.

-Dental Implant Procedure in Laurel MD
+Dental Implant Process in Laurel MD

 At Laurel Smiles, we take our time during this step to ensure that the dental implant you are investing in will fit snuggly within your smile.
 By the end of this appointment, both you and our doctors will have a clear understanding of your treatment plan and what your personalized dental implant timeline will be.

-The post will take some time for the post to heal and properly fuse to your jawbone.
-In the meantime, you will still have a gap in place of the missing tooth.
+The post will take some time to heal and properly fuse to your jawbone.
+In the meantime, we may be able to place a temporary dental restoration.
+However, some patients will have a gap in place of the missing tooth.
 Keeping the incision site clean will help ensure fast and thorough healing.
 As it heals, osseointegration takes place.
 While healing may take several months to complete, osseointegration will give your dental implant a solid base and provide tooth-root functionality.

 Once the abutment is completely healed, a porcelain dental crown will be secured to the abutment.
 The dental crown is a realistic-looking prosthetic tooth that takes the place of your missing tooth.
 Once attached to the abutment, it should completely replace your missing tooth, leaving your smile looking as good as new.